-Your company handbook allows you to navigate not only your business’ policies, but also your brand and your company’s vision.
-While the idea of a “handbook” often conjures up a jumble of technical jargon and rules to follow, writing one is really a chance to express how your company thinks about culture, how you treat your team, and how you celebrate success or endure hardships together.
-It’s a place to communicate the values that bind you together and keep you on the path of true north.
+While the idea of a “handbook” often conjures up a jumble of jargon and rules, writing one gives you a chance to express how your small business thinks about culture, how you treat your team, and how you celebrate success or endure hardships together.
+It’s a place to communicate the values that keep you on the path of true north.

-To get you inspired, we’ve assembled some of our favorite visual experiences and creative language from companies whose handbooks and culture guides especially bring their voice and vision to life.
-Some of the examples below are company manifestos more so than employee handbooks — and yes, you can mesh the two, but keep in mind that a handbook has specific requirements it needs to fulfill (which you can learn more about here!).
-You’ll find examples from all types of industries and philosophies on what work should be like.
+We’ve assembled some of our favorite employee handbook examples from companies whose handbooks and culture guides especially bring their voice and vision to life.
+Some of the examples below are company manifestos more so than employee handbooks—and yes, you can mesh the two—but keep in mind that a handbook has specific requirements it needs to fulfill (which you can learn more about here!).

 1. Education First

-Education First (EF) has a charming handbook filled with illustrations that hearken to children’s books and they carry a humble tone throughout.
+Education First (EF) has a charming employee handbook filled with illustrations that hearken to children’s books, and they carry a humble tone throughout.
 Following a section on their company’s core values, EF writes:

 “We are not: hierarchical.
 Team spirit is important at EF.
 Office politics are not.
 Keeping our organization lean helps us move faster and respond quickly to market chances.
 We don’t believe in lots of layers, rigid reporting structures, or excessive decision-making chains.”